samsarahq/samsara-sdks/goapiclient/docs/Driver.md

 ### SetCarrierSettings

-`func (o *Driver) SetCarrierSettings(v DriverBaseCarrierSettings)`
+`func (o *Driver) SetCarrierSettings(v DriverCarrierSettings)`

-SetCarrierSettings gets a reference to the given DriverBaseCarrierSettings and assigns it to the CarrierSettings field.
+SetCarrierSettings gets a reference to the given DriverCarrierSettings and assigns it to the CarrierSettings field.

+### GetCreatedAtTime

+`func (o *Driver) GetCreatedAtTime() time.Time`

+GetCreatedAtTime returns the CreatedAtTime field if non-nil, zero value otherwise.

+### GetCreatedAtTimeOk

+`func (o *Driver) GetCreatedAtTimeOk() (time.Time, bool)`

+GetCreatedAtTimeOk returns a tuple with the CreatedAtTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCreatedAtTime

+`func (o *Driver) HasCreatedAtTime() bool`

+HasCreatedAtTime returns a boolean if a field has been set.

+### SetCreatedAtTime

+`func (o *Driver) SetCreatedAtTime(v time.Time)`

+SetCreatedAtTime gets a reference to the given time.Time and assigns it to the CreatedAtTime field.

+### GetDriverActivationStatus

+`func (o *Driver) GetDriverActivationStatus() DriverActivationStatus`

+GetDriverActivationStatus returns the DriverActivationStatus field if non-nil, zero value otherwise.

+### GetDriverActivationStatusOk

+`func (o *Driver) GetDriverActivationStatusOk() (DriverActivationStatus, bool)`

+GetDriverActivationStatusOk returns a tuple with the DriverActivationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDriverActivationStatus

+`func (o *Driver) HasDriverActivationStatus() bool`

+HasDriverActivationStatus returns a boolean if a field has been set.

+### SetDriverActivationStatus

+`func (o *Driver) SetDriverActivationStatus(v DriverActivationStatus)`

+SetDriverActivationStatus gets a reference to the given DriverActivationStatus and assigns it to the DriverActivationStatus field.

 ### GetEldAdverseWeatherExemptionEnabled